 What do all of these things have in common?

-A photolisting is a website or a page that promotes children who are free for adoption.
-They usually contain a photo, a short profile, and contact information of their adoption social worker.
-But there are things that you do need to be aware of when looking at photolistings.
-Not about the photos, but about the children.
+A photo listing is a website or a page that promotes children who are free for adoption.
+They usually contain a photo, a short profile, and the contact information of their adoption social worker.
+But there are things that you do need to be aware of when looking at photo listings.
+Not about the photos, but the children.
 So, my advice is to ask the adoption social work some key questions before pursuing that cute little kid in the photo.
 Here are some questions:

 – Does this child have any special needs?

 Most children adopted through the foster care system are adopted by their foster parents or by a relative.
 There is no need to promote those children because there is a plan in place for their permanency.
-But sometimes there are children who have special needs and will take a special person with special skills to care for them for the rest of their lives.
-Therefore, exposure on a photolisting website will go a long way in finding that right family.
+But sometimes some children have special needs and will take a special person with special skills to care for them for the rest of their lives.
+Therefore, exposure on a photo listing website will go a long way in finding the right family.
 What type of special needs?

 – Older kids.
 When we think of adoption, we think of babies.
 But older children and teens need to be adopted too!
 The older a child is, the less likely it is that he will be adopted.
 In fact, if a teen is not adopted by the time he “ages out” of the foster care system at 18 years old, the more likely he will be to find himself incarcerated, homeless, jobless, or more likely to have a child in the Child Protective Services system.
 Adoption provides stability, direction, guidance, and a home they can always fall back on.